kso512/checkmk_server/README.md

 ## Example Playbook

-Usage example that enforces a specific version of CheckMK RAW:
+Example that enforces a specific version of CheckMK RAW:

     - hosts: monitoring-servers
       roles: